Home Security

 If A Crime Has Occured

-Call 9-1-1 should be called if there is a crime in progress or an immediate threat to the safety of persons or property
+• Call 9-1-1 should be called if there is a crime in progress or an immediate threat to the safety of persons or property

-If you arrive at your home and suspect there has been a break-in do NOT enter - the criminal may still be inside.
+• If you arrive at your home and suspect there has been a break-in do NOT enter - the criminal may still be inside.
 Use your cell phone or go to a neighbour’s house

-Do NOT touch anything or clean up until the police have inspected for evidence
+• Do NOT touch anything or clean up until the police have inspected for evidence

-Note the description any suspicious person(s) or vehicle including direction of travel
+• Note the description any suspicious person(s) or vehicle including direction of travel

-To report a crime anonymously, call Crime Stoppers at: 1-800-222-8477(TIPS), online at 222tips.com or text TOR and your message to CRIMES (274637)
+To report a crime anonymously, call Crime Stoppers at: 1-800-222-8477(TIPS) or online at: www.222tips.com

-To report a crime to the Toronto Police that is not an emergency, call 416-808-2222
+To report a crime to the Toronto Police that is not an emergency call 416-808-2222.